kevinwlu/fye/2026/README.md

 15. For Parents: Preparing, Supporting, and Understanding Your Student
 16. Summing Up
 ## Lesson 3 - Study Smarter: Evidence-Based Strategies for Active Learning and Academic Success
+* [What Works, What Doesn't](https://www.scientificamerican.com/article/what-works-what-doesn-t/): Some study techniques accelerate learning, whereas others are just a waste of time—but which ones are which?
+An unprecedented review maps out the best pathways to follow
 * [*Pedagogy of the Oppressed*](https://en.wikipedia.org/wiki/Pedagogy_of_the_Oppressed) 1968 by [Paulo Freire](https://en.wikipedia.org/wiki/Paulo_Freire) 1921&mdash;1997
   * [PDF](https://files.libcom.org/files/Paulo%20Freire,%20Myra%20Bergman%20Ramos,%20Donaldo%20Macedo%20-%20Pedagogy%20of%20the%20Oppressed,%2030th%20Anniversary%20Edition%20(2000,%20Bloomsbury%20Academic).pdf) pp. 71-73 and pp. 78-81 of Chapter 2
 1. The justification for a pedagogy of the oppressed; the contradiction